 Although quadrupole or $v_2$ data have played a central role in claims of QGP formation, hadron production near midrapidity appears to be dominated by two other mechanisms according to data: (a) longitudinal projectile-nucleon dissociation (soft) and (b) transverse large-angle parton scattering with jet formation (hard).
-The two mechanisms form the basis for the two-component (soft + hard) model (TCM) of hadron yields, spectra and correlations~\cite{ppquad,hardspec,anomalous,aliceptfluct,alicetomspec}.
+The two mechanisms form the basis for a two-component (soft + hard) model (TCM) of hadron yields, spectra and correlations~\cite{ppquad,hardspec,anomalous,aliceptfluct,alicetomspec}.
 The TCM then provides an essential context for interpretation of NJ quadrupole data.

-To better understand the relation between the NJ quadrupole and hydrodynamic (hydro) theory expectations for flows, $v_2(p_t,n_{ch})$ data for three species of identified hadrons from 200 GeV \auau\ collisions were processed to obtain {\em quadrupole spectra}~\cite{quadspec}.
-The three quadrupole spectra were found to be consistent with emission from a common boosted (i.e.\ moving) hadron source.
-The inferred narrow boost distribution suggested emission from an expanding thin cylindrical shell~\cite{hydro2}.
-The three spectra were found to be equivalent modulo rescaling by factors consistent with a statistical model of hadron abundances~\cite{statmodel}.
-Quadrupole-spectrum parameters were very different from those for single-particle (SP) spectra for most produced hadrons from the same collisions.
-The study concluded that the NJ quadrupole may be independent of most hadrons and may represent a unique mechanism unrelated to a flowing dense medium.
+To better understand the relation between the NJ quadrupole and hydrodynamic (hydro) theory expectations for flows (Sec.~\ref{quadspecmeth}), $v_2(p_t,n_{ch})$ data for three species of identified hadrons from 200 GeV \auau\ collisions were processed to obtain their {\em quadrupole spectra}~\cite{quadspec} (Sec.~\ref{200gevquad}).
+The quadrupole spectra were found to be consistent with emission from a common boosted (i.e.\ moving) source.
+The inferred narrow boost distribution {then} suggested emission from an expanding thin cylindrical shell~\cite{hydro2}.
+Three spectra were found to be equivalent modulo rescaling by factors consistent with a statistical model of hadron abundance~\cite{statmodel}.
+Quadrupole-spectrum parameters were quite different from those for single-particle (SP) spectra for most hadrons produced within the same collisions.
+The study concluded that the NJ quadrupole may be independent of most hadrons and represent a unique mechanism unrelated to a flowing medium.